InseeFrLab/onyxia-api/docs/region-configuration.md

 | `httpsProxyUrl` | | url of the enterprise proxy for the region for https. | "http://proxy.enterprise.com:8080" |
 | `noProxy` | | enterprise local domain that should not take proxy comma separated | "corporate.com" |

-## PackageManagerConfiguration properties
+## PackageRepositoryInjection properties

-It can be used to inject PackageManagerConfiguration in the services, if the helm chart in catalog allow it you can bind this value to helm chart value to override for example the cran, pypi and conda repository to reach some repository in local network.
+It can be used to inject Package repository in the services, if the helm chart in catalog allow it you can bind this value to helm chart value to override for example the cran, pypi and conda repository to reach some local entreprise repository on the network.

 | Key | Default | Description | Example |
 | --------------------- | ------- | ------------------------------------------------------------------ | ---- |